 If you’re sick and tired of styling every morning, why don’t you try a thick lob with side-swept bangs?
 Side bangs look simple and stylish on a straight, thick mane.
-Pops of honey and silver create a dimension, which adds shine and fullness to your locks.
+Pops of honey and silver create a dimension that adds shine and fullness to your locks.
 With a long bobs trendy color and neck-length chop, sure, you’ll want to change your look ASAP!

 An alternative way to achieve a lovely jaw-length style with much-needed volume is here!
 Freshen up your look by applying enough mousse to your blonde-cropped hairstyle.
 It suits a golden shade of blonde and features wispy bangs for thick hair to offer you a younger-looking payoff.

-If you’re considering short haircuts for women over 50, a grey pixie with an undercut, defines sassiness!
-With the gray hair blending into the dark strands, the entire style happens to be low maintenance.
-And because the short pixie is trendy and fashionable, a styling routine every day isn’t necessary.
+If you’re considering short haircuts for women over 50, a grey pixie with an undercut defines sassiness!
+With the gray hair blending into the dark strands, the style is low maintenance.
+And because the short pixie is trendy and fashionable, a daily styling routine isn’t necessary.

 A youthful voluminous shag, partnered with baby bangs, to frame your face like a total darling!
 One thing to love about a mid-length cut is that it removes length and weight from your dense, medium-length hair.
-To benefit you, it also adds texture to dark brown hair, making the curls look very light and gorgeous.
+It also adds texture to dark brown hair to benefit you, making the curls look light and gorgeous.

 Get a good texture spray for styling a shag.
 “In this picture, a flat iron was used to style, and the curls were broken up with Davines This Is A Dry Texturizer,” she explains.
 “A shag can truly suit all older women, but women with natural texture who want to bring their natural curls to life benefit most.”

 Opt for messy beach waves if your thick tresses need a bouncy finish.
-A textured style with bangs does a better job on a length that falls at the neckline.
-Spritz on a texturing spray to boost the movement and shine of your dark blonde mane.
+A textured style with bangs does better on a length that falls at the neckline—Spritz on a texturing spray to boost the movement and shine off your dark blonde mane.

 This textured, wavy hairstyle was created by hair stylist Kimberly Swann of Savannah, GA.
 “The style maintains itself along with the help of a shaped and textured cut.
 Taking care of your hair with good conditioning masks and leave-in conditioners are all firsts on the list,” she explains.

-Swann recommends you look for a stylist you can best communicate with and has experience in these cutting techniques.
-“Try All-Nutrient styling products, including the Motion Soft Gel and the Straight Smoothing Cream, mixed, for hold and frizz.
-Sometimes if more body is needed, add the ELC Bobo volume foam too,” she adds.
+Swann recommends you look for a stylist you can best communicate with and who has experience in these cutting techniques.
+“Try All-Nutrient styling products, mixed with the Motion Soft Gel and the Straight Smoothing Cream, for hold and frizz.
+Sometimes, if more body is needed, add the ELC Bobo volume foam, too,” she adds.

 An important tool also needed to make the most of the body and curls is a diffuser attachment to your blow-drier.
-For conditioning, a popular hair mask to use after every shampoo is Moroccan Oil Hydrating Mask.
-How to properly apply these products really matters for the beach waves style as well.
+For conditioning, a popular hair mask after every shampoo is the Moroccan Oil Hydrating Mask.
+How to properly apply these products also matters for the beach waves style.

-What a flattering feathered lob with wispy ends that’s ideal for women over 50!
+What a flattering feathered lob with wispy ends, ideal for women over 50!
 Give your thick mane new life by getting a lob hair style, best with a shoulder-grazing chop.
 Pair it with a highlighted silver blonde shade, and rock that dimensional result.
-If you’re not into subtle highlights, ask your stylist about a balayage or ombre instead.
+If you’re not into subtle highlights, ask your stylist about a balayage or ombre.

 A blonde bob with bangs for chin-length hair looks good with a shag upgrade.
 Proof?
 Here’s one by stylist and colorist Jeannie Jachman of Michigan.